melaniesi/CheegerConvexificationBounds.jl/README.md

 ### References
 This package is part of the publication

 Timotej Hrga, Melanie Siebenhofer, Angelika Wiegele.
-(2024). _Connectivity via convexity: Bounds on the edge expansion in graphs._ [Manuscript in preparation].
+(2024). _Connectivity via convexity: Bounds on the edge expansion in graphs._ [submitted for publication].